Picture Gallery

 Photo

 In the Warehouse (late 1940s?).
-Basil Boden has identified George Kent (in dark shirt and white apron, back right), Jean Christy (smiling behind a stack of magazines), Margaret Hobbs (on the right at the second table with her back to us), and Dagma Puddifoot (bottom of the photo).
+Basil Boden has identified George Kent (in dark shirt and white apron, back right), Jean Christy (smiling behind a stack of magazines), Margaret Hobbs (on the right, second table, with her back to us), and Dagma Puddifoot (bottom of the photo).
 (Photo supplied by Basil Boden)

 Photo

 Monotype keyboard operators.
 The date is unknown but possibly 1949.
-Can anyone identify any of the operators?
+Can you identify any of the operators?
 (Supplied by Basil Boden)

 Photo

-A new paper warehouse goes up.
-It is March 1950 and a state-of-the-art white paper store is under construction to the south of the railway tracks on Ascot Road.
-Sun managed to obtain permission from British Rail to build a tunnel (shown in the foreground) beneath the tracks to link the warehouse with the main works.
-Prior to this, the paper had been stored in the factory’s basement, which, being so close to the River Gade, was not an ideal location for it.
+The new Paper Warehouse goes up.
+It is March 1950 and a state-of-the-art White Paper Store is under construction to the south of the railway tracks on Ascot Road.
+The Sun has managed to obtain permission from British Rail to build a tunnel (shown in the foreground) beneath the tracks, to link the warehouse with the main works.
+Prior to this, the paper had been stored in the factory's basement, which, being so close to the River Gade, was not an ideal location for it.
 Photo by George Konig.
 (Supplied by Basil Boden)

 Photo

 The South Paper Store is completed, June 1950.
-The volume of work is increasing at such a rate that this new warehouse will be stretched for space almost before it opens.
+The volume of work is increasing at such a rate that this new warehouse will already be stretched for space by the time it opens.
 Photo by George Konig.
 (Supplied by Basil Boden)

 Photo

 Now you see him...
 It was September 12, 1950, and Douglas Fairbanks Jr was making a visit to the works, much to the delight of all his fans there.
 Having served as a Lt.
-Commander in the US Navy during WWII, he was familiar with the Sun’s contribution to the war effort but only discovered the true extent of that contribution during his tour of the factory, when he recognized aerial photographs used during the lead-up to D-Day and all printed by the Sun.
-He is shown here at the business end of a press, admiring an issue of Woman’s Own as a stream of copies rolls past him.
-There was some evidence that the image had been retouched – tidied up, perhaps, as was often necessary prior to publication – but we had no idea to what degree the original had been altered until we were sent the photo below.
+Commander in the US Navy during WWII, he was familiar with the Sun's contribution to the war effort.
+But he only discovered its true extent during his tour of the factory, when he recognized aerial photographs printed by the Sun and used on D-Day.
+He is shown here at the business end of a press, admiring an issue of Woman's Own as a stream of copies rolls past him.
+There was some evidence that the image had been retouched - tidied up, perhaps, as was often necessary prior to publication - but we had no idea to what extent the original had been altered until we were sent the photo below.
 (Greenhill archives)

 Photo